eslint/rfcs/designs/2021-break-on-parsing-errors/README.md

 Assume that for some files ESLint successfully lints them and reports a rule but for some others it doesnt.
 If ESLint finds a single file that has a parsing error should it report just that file or every rule as well?

+## Alternatives
+There 2 alternatives which we may want to consider, they were already discussed on the related issue:

+## Use a new exit code 3
+The proposal remains the same but with exit code `3` instead of `2`

+## Max Fatal Errors
+Another tweak to the proposal would be for the argument to be an integer similar to `--max-warnings`.
+Instead of reporting a different exit code than `1` we would

 ## Related Discussions
 https://github.com/eslint/eslint/issues/13711